 I found this pattern easy to follow and made the 2 smaller bears in the photo above.
 For the dark wine bear, I followed the pattern exactly.
 For the beige bear, I made a couple of modifications.
 Instead of making the arms and legs identical, I made a foot end for each leg.
-I also omitted the slip stitch at the end of each round when making the body, because this had resulted in a diagonal line up the back of the body which I wasn’t keen on – that could be just down to my lack of crochet know how though !
+I have written up the leg pattern changes I made here.
+I also omitted the slip stitch at the end of each round when making the body, because this had resulted in a diagonal line up the back of the body which I wasn’t keen on – that could be just down to my lack of crochet know how though ! 🙂

 Rico also have a lovely Bruno Bear pattern for a multi coloured teddy bear which is available as a complete kit – read my review here.

 There are *lots* of other crochet teddy bear patterns in all shapes and sizes at Crochet Pattern Central but the 2 above were the best traditional/old fashioned bear patterns I could find.

 I finished off all my crochet teddy bears with a scarf to keep them warm.
 I just did 4 treble crochet UK (double crochet US) stitches until it was about the length of 2 hands.